ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Revised use of CoAP error codes.

-* Use of "Token Tranfer Request" and "Token Transfer Response".
+* Use of "Token Transfer Request" and "Token Transfer Response".

 * New parameter 'rekeying_scheme'.